 Maasai is also known as Masai or Maa, and the people who speak it call it ɔl Maa.
 The term Maasai refers to "one who speaks the Maa language".
 It is closely related to Samburu, Chamus and Parakuyu, which are also spoken in Kenya and Tanzania, and are collectively known as Maa languages, along with Maasai.

-In some text sh may be written ch, ŋ as ng, b as mb, d as nd, wu as ww, and yi as yy.
+In some texts, sh may be written ch, ŋ as ng, b as mb, d as nd, wu as ww, and yi as yy.
+Tones are not always indicated in writing.

 Download an alphabet chart for Maasai (Excel)